moul/protoc-gen-gotemplate/README.md

 ---

-This is a generator plugin for the Google Protocol Buffers compiler (`protoc`).
+This project is a generator plugin for the Google Protocol Buffers compiler (`protoc`).

 The plugin parses **protobuf** files, generates an **ast**, and walks a local **templates directory** to generate files using the [Golang's `text/template` engine](https://golang.org/pkg/text/template/).